 Particularly vulnerable are the teenagers and underage drinkers, who often engage in binge drinking or consume alcohol in large quantities at once.
 A 2015 study revealed 18% of high school students who have admitted to drinking are binge-drinkers, and this dangerous pattern of excessive drinking often takes its toll on the student’s health and academic performance.

-Binge drinking often leaves an individual’s body with more difficulties in processing and breaking down of the ethanol in the system.
-Continuing to drink while in this state will lead to a rapid increase in BAC levels, which further exacerbates the effects of alcohol on a body.
+Binge drinking often leaves an individual’s body with more difficulties in processing and breaking down of the ethanol in the system and continuing to drink while in this state will lead to a rapid increase in BAC levels, which further exacerbates the effects of alcohol on a body.

 In the worst cases, drinking when the impairment is obvious leads to alcohol poisoning, which can sometimes result in fatal consequences.
+Does alcohol kill brain cells?
 This state happens when the effects of alcohol on the brain completely overwhelm those areas which are in charge of maintaining vital life functions, such as breathing, heart rate, and temperature regulation.
 When these fade, one’s whole system is in danger.
 Physical effects of alcohol poisoning include:

 - A drunken stupor and inability to come back to consciousness